rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     SBD_WATCHDOG_DEV=/dev/watchdog

 __!
-Restart__ both devices and on either of the two, do following afterwards:
+Restart__ both devices and on either of the two, do following afterwards to create the SBD device:

     # Create the SBD device with timeouts for watchdog and sbd
     sbd -d /dev/sda -4 20 -1 10 create